 |Want to be an editor?
 Join the SRK Wiki Discord and read #server-and-wiki-info.|

 Saikyo Style!
 Dan has finally entered the ring in Street Fighter V with all new gameplay mechanics.
 Dan is quite the exotic shoto.
-Despite not being intentionally lacking anymore, he still maintains the facade of a joke character. this is most notable with his great v-skills - they allow him to expand his combo and pressure possibilities in different ways, including his damage potential, while also allowing him to build his v-meter securely.
-There is one unique downside to them - they also build the opponent's v-meter.
-His v-triggers are also quite interesting - his VT1 is the only 1-bar vt in the game, he sends a slowish projectile that launches the opponent and works in juggle himself.
+Despite not being intentionally lacking anymore, he still maintains the facade of a joke character.
+This is most notable with his great V-Skills.
+They allow him to expand his combo and pressure possibilities in different ways, including his damage potential, while also allowing him to build his v-meter securely.
+There is one unique downside to them - they also build the opponent's V-Meter.
+His V-Triggers are also quite interesting - his VT1 is the only 1-bar vt in the game, he sends a slowish projectile that launches the opponent and works in juggle himself.
 It makes for a decent comob extender, but also a great pressure tool, due to how easily available it is.
 If you charge it, you can send it later and give it bonus effects, such as high damage, a wall bounce on hit, and a guard break on block.
-His VT2 is a 2 bar VT thats comparable to ones of other shotos - is projectiles knockdown and can juggle, and hit DP's have improved invinsibility (are they invinsible frame 1 or not?), making his combo potential overall stronger.
+His VT2 is a 2 bar VT that's comparable to ones of other shotos - his projectiles knockdown and can juggle, and his DP's have improved invincibility (are they invincible frame 1 or not?), making his combo potential overall stronger.

 Dan is added to the roster in Street Fighter V.

 Despite having an infinite discovered, Capcom has yet to patch it.
 Long live the Danfinite.

 |Backward Walk Speed||0.032|

 |Forward Dash Distance||1.414|

 |Neutral Jump Speed||46 (4+38+4)|